Starklord17/SolidityTaskContract/README.md

-# Simple Smart Contract with solidity.
+# Simple Smart Contract with solidity

 ## Creating a smart contract using Remix IDE